-At the tip of the North Island, 144 subtropical landforms make up an enclave known today as the Bay of Islands.
+At the tip of New Zealand’s North Island, 144 subtropical landforms make up an enclave known today as the Bay of Islands.
 These untamed lands offer you a rural countryside feel and a real sense of adventure.
 Famed for fishing and sailing excursions, the Bay of Islands is a great location for kayaking and scuba diving explorations in the Pacific Ocean.
 For the adrenaline junkies out there, it’s also a popular place for skydiving.